The-Animonculory/Modding-Resources/Regenerating Faces in the Creation Kit.md

 **What mods do you use for this?**

-I use a mixture of [Reverie](https://www.nexusmods.com/skyrimspecialedition/mods/64314) and [Skysight Skins](https://www.nexusmods.com/skyrimspecialedition/mods/6580) as they fit into my list really well.
-The full list of what I use can be seen in [AVO's load order library](https://loadorderlibrary.com/lists/animonculory-visual-overhaul)
+I have used a wide variety of mods for this.
+A good mixture is [Reverie](https://www.nexusmods.com/skyrimspecialedition/mods/64314) and [Skysight Skins](https://www.nexusmods.com/skyrimspecialedition/mods/6580).
+BNP skins are good as well.